JamesDracupWCU/pokeemerald-expansion/README.md

 Recordings of the CBR project is located in `Case-Based Reasoning Project Videos`.
 Inside that folder is 3 parts of an entire video which are:
 - Part 1 Contains the default battle initially with the NPC before any CBR is active.
-- Part 2 Rematch of NPC with the CBR implementation based on AI losing from prior match
+- Part 2 Rematch of NPC with CBR implementation based on AI losing from prior match
 - Part 3 Rematch of NPC with CBR implementation based on AI wining from prior match

 # Project Description